floticerus/local-json/README.md

   // whether or not to log messages on json errors
   logging: true,

-  // maximum number of files allowed to be processed simultaneously in async mode
-  queueLength: 5,

   // storage method for getting and setting parsed json data.
   // default uses standard javascript objects for cache, and is